 Procedures for Noting and Reporting an incident of Bullying Behaviour

-Students are to be supported and encouraged to report all incidents of bullying to their tutor (or any member of staff), which then must be investigated.
+Students are to be supported and encouraged to report all incidents of bullying to their tutor/ year head/ HSCL coordinator/ Guidance Counsellor(or any member of staff), which then must be investigated.
 In this way students will gain confidence in reporting.
 A teacher who witnesses bullying will also report the incident to the class tutor.

 The teacher who witnesses or to whom the bullying incident is reported, in conjunction with the tutor, will inform the year head in writing.